 Watch out – dwarf!

-Nonsensical graffitti was an important part of the Orange Alternative.
-It was Wroclaw’s peaceful resistance to the oppressive regime of communism.
+Nonsensical graffitti was an important part of the Orange Alternative – Wroclaw’s peaceful resistance to the oppressive regime of communism.
 The city decided to place the first bronze dwarf in 2005, but now, no one is able to keep track of the over 400 dwarfs.
-Don’t stub your toe, because the dwarfs are place everywhere and are about 20-30 cm tall.
+Don’t stub your toe, because 20-30 cm tall dwarfs are placed everywhere, waiting to be found.

 Water, Lights and Music!

-Head to your accommodation and make haste – for you will see something breathtakingly stunning!
+Then you could head to your accommodation and make haste to see something breathtakingly stunning!
 Make your way to Pergola Fountain and feel free to let the awe sink in.
 This fountain is one of few in the world that can shoot water 40 metres in the air with 300 separate spouts.
 On the 700 square metre screen you’ll can see one of a kind animations and movements.
 Sounds of music and water splashing make an unforgettable impression!
-There is no way to describe the beauty of fountain show, but we do hope we’ve done it justice (you can always comment with your description that’s better).
+There is no way to describe the beauty of fountain show (thus, you can always comment with your description that’s better).

 Good morning!
-We’re pretty sure that you didn’t cool down after yesterday’s breath-taking fountain show.
-But you’d better get accustomed to this feeling – there’s more!
+We’re pretty sure that you didn’t cool down after yesterday’s breath-taking fountain show and wonderful dinner.
+But you’d better get accustomed to this feeling – we have just started!

-Maybe you picked up a flower from a florist for that special someone you are travelling with.
-You are probably tempted to get coffee at an idyllic cafe.
-Go ahead.
+Maybe you could get a flower from a florist for that special someone you are travelling with.
+Or maybe you are tempted to get some aromatic coffee at an idyllic cafe on your way.
+Go ahead and enjoy every minute just wandering around.
 We’ve done that, too.

 Unexpected Great Museum

-Another unique place that it’s really worth seeing is the Post and Telecommunication Museum.
+To make your trip not only exciting but also educative, we recommend another unique place worth seeing – the Post and Telecommunication Museum.
 It is hard to believe that the Polish postal service was brought into existence almost 500 years ago by King Zygmunt August in 1558.
 Don’t be scared to visit this amazing museum – there are old phones, post vehicles, stamps and more!
 You’ll be pleased to visit, but remember you still have a plan!
 An hour is enough today, you can always come back.

 The Japanese Garden is a part of Wroclaw Botanical Garden, which belongs to the University of Wroclaw.
 All structures such as bridges, pavilions and gates are a combination of Japanese tradition with the precision of Polish artists.
-A large entry gate to the will lead you to the garden.
 Watch out, just behind the garden, there is a stone path that will bring you to a beautiful wooden bridge over a pond.
 Wander around a bit to see the park’s glory.

 After you grab dinner, what is better than to walk off what you just ate?
-Well, for the evening walk you’ll head to Ostrow Tumski – the oldest part of Wroclaw.
-Formerly an island on the Odra River, the first establishments were erected in the 10th century.
-Now, the Wroclaw Cathedral remains from those times… but the atmosphere is still amazing!
-The best part is that each night, a lamplighter goes around to light the gas street lamps, just like decades ago!
+Wrocław’s 12 islands are hard to explore in 3 days, but well, for one evening walk Ostrow Tumski will impress you anyway.
+Formerly, the first establishments on Odra River’s islands were erected in the 10th century.
+Now, the Wroclaw Cathedral remains from those times… The best part is that each night, a lamplighter goes around to light the gas street lamps, just like decades ago!

 We don’t want to suggest anything about the nightlife in this city.
 Follow your instincts – you’ll have a great time anywhere you go in this magical place.